 Creator and star of Witness, Rebecca Pronsky spent 15 years building a solid career in the folk scene, touring relentlessly in both the US and Europe, with her songs appearing in a range of settings from NPR to TV placements on the CW and TLC networks.
 Her 2013 record was named a Top Ten Country Album of the Year by the UK’s The Telegraph.
 But, Pronsky’s first love was always musical theatre, and upon writing Witness, she promptly traded her guitar for a piano and her signature cowboy boots for a pantsuit.

 Rebecca joined forces with her friend and ally, pianist Deidre Rodman Struck and they began performing Witness live at music venues and political events.
-New songs, costumes, and dialogue were added and Witness evolved into full fledged cabaret show.
+New songs, costumes, and dialogue were added and Witness became a full fledged cabaret show.
 All proceeds from performances were donated to candidates running for office, raising thousands of dollars for Democrats in the 2018 midterm elections.

 With the addition of Director Irene Carroll to the show, Witness was most recently presented as part of Fringe NYC - The NY International Fringe Festival and Charm City Fringe Festival in fall 2018.
 Rebecca continues her partnership with Deidre Rodman Struck, now Musical Director.
 Deidre is the perfect foil to Rebecca’s Hillary, with the two musicians playing effortlessly off each other in a whimsical and irreverent spectacle that is also surprisingly poignant.
 Together, they take audiences on Hillary's turbulent journey through regret, rage, and recovery.
 Catharsis guaranteed, pantsuit optional.